Belize Drought Outlook

 Drought Outlook ( 6 Month's SPI outlook December 2016 to May 2017)

 Drought Update: A drought watch is issued for northern parts of the country.

 Long Term Drought Outlook

 Drought Outlook ( 12 Month's SPI outlook June 2016 to May 2017)

-Drought Update: There is a Drought Watch for northern (Entire Corozal District, Northern Orange Walk and Belize Distritcts) and southern inland areas (Southwestern Toledo District).
+Drought Update: There is a Drought Warning for northern (Entire Corozal District, Northern Orange Walk and Belize Distritcts) and a drought watch for southern coastal areas areas (eastern Toledo District).
 There is no drought concern for the remainder of the country.